morris/vanilla-todo/README.md

 but it's not straight-forward to produce a standard LCOV report from that, and it would probably be difficult to unify end-to-end and unit test coverage.

+To run the tests, you'll need a running web server, e.g. through

+- installing Node.js (>= 20),
+- checking out the repository,
+- running `npm install`,
+- and running `npm run dev`.

+Then, to run the tests:

+- `npm test` for headless tests
+- `npm run test-ui` for interactive mode

+The commands might ask you to install Playwright; just the follow instructions.

 Reference:

 - [addItem.test.mjs](./test/e2e/addItem.test.mjs)